 - those which aren’t monthly, but you know they are very likely to occur at a particular time.
 These may be quarterly or annual (Xmas, birthdays, TV licence, water rates, car tax, train season ticket) or more irregular (new tyres for the car); and

-- the “unknown unknowns” – things that you aren’t expecting at all.
+- the “unknown unknowns” – things that you aren’t expecting at all (boiler breaking down, costs to get to a family funeral or wedding).

 So make a list of everything you spend money on, allocating each to one of the 4 categories above, and put £££s against each, using your recent bank statements and credit card statements to jog your memory.

 You may later want to put some categories together, deciding for example that you don’t need to have separate lines for ‘entertainment’ and ‘eating out’, or split some up if you realise the reason your supermarket spends are higher than expected is because of all the toiletries that somehow creep into your basket without you noticing.
 But for now, just make a list and don’t fret too much about this.

-For most people a good approach is to mentally deduct all the “same each month” items from your income and to have them set up to be paid by direct debit or standing order.
+A good start is to mentally deduct all the “same each month” items from your income and to have them set up to be paid by direct debit or standing order.
 Not only are these regular and predictable, but they are normally essential things.
 If you have just one main monthly income consider trying to move the timing of your payments so they are in the week after your payday.

 The regular-but-variable expenditures need to be monitored against a budget you set.
 So you have just seen a useful looking top for work in a Sale at £18 – should you buy it?
 Your monthly Clothes allowance is £40, but do you know how much you have already spent of that?